5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 * 500 - An error occurred.

 ### PATCH Data/Cloud/{id}
-Modify an existing cloud entity.
+Modify an existing Cloud entity.

 Param:

-* id - provide the guid id for the desired cloud entity to be modified ex. e56e1928-03a0-43e9-b999-318198c6d7ca.
+* id - provide the guid id for the desired Cloud entity to be modified ex. e56e1928-03a0-43e9-b999-318198c6d7ca.

 ```json
 {